Martins Creek (Kentucky)

-Martins Creek is a tributary of Goose Creek in Clay County in the U.S. state of Kentucky that used to have a Martins Creek post office.
+Martins Creek (a.k.a.
+Martin Creek) is creek that is a tributary of Goose Creek in Clay County, Kentucky that used to have a Martins Creek post office.
 It is 4.5 mi long and named for early settler Salathiel Martin.

 Tributaries and post offices

+The Creek is 9.5 mile from Manchester at altitude 830 ft above sea level.